Paris is culture, art, architecture, beauty... but it is also very big. Touring its main points with a specialized guide is a great idea.

 What is the average walking distance?

 Most of them last about 2 hours.
-All tours are adapted to your pace, however it is a good tip to wear comfortable shoes and dress according to the weather for a perfect experience.
+All tours can be adapted to your pace, but it is still a good tip to wear comfortable shoes and dress according to the weather for a perfect experience.

 What is the best way to get around Paris?